Frequently Asked Questions About Credit Scores for Home Loans

 FICO (Fair Issac Corporation) develops computer models to determine lender risk.
 The level of risk is represented by a number: your credit score.
 This is the credit score over ninety percent of lenders use.

 There are different FICO score models for different types of credit: auto, credit card and mortgage.
+Mortgages lenders use scores that are different than other scores.
+The only place to get your FICO scores is from MyFico.

 Non-FICO credit scores are called FAKOS.
 These are not used by lenders and are for educational purposes only.
 This is the score you often get for free from free credit report websites.